alexataidedesktop-code/Claude-Agents/README.md

 | "Parallel sub-agents" framing | Sequential mode-switching within one conversation (Claude does not spawn parallel agents) |
 | References to "Grok ecosystem" / "Grok Imagine" | Rewritten to reference Claude features (Artifacts, Projects, Memory, Code Execution) |

-Two prompts received structural revisions beyond simple tool-name swaps:
+Prompts that received structural revisions beyond simple tool-name swaps:

 - **Automation Orchestrator** and **Chief of Staff (Meta)** were reframed to acknowledge that Claude doesn't run parallel agents.
 They now describe sequential checkpoints inside a single conversation, and recommend Claude Projects for persistence across sessions.
 - **Deep Research Agent** was updated to explicitly invoke Claude's built-in citation system and the standard copyright limits (paraphrase by default, quotes under 15 words, one quote per source).

+The six newer personas (Geopolitical Intelligence, News Monitor, Due Diligence, Political Analysis, Study Strategist, Contract Intelligence) were authored directly for Claude and follow the same discipline: they reference only real Claude tools, state capability limits honestly (e.g. no native X/Twitter search), and carry "not financial/legal advice" framing where appropriate.

 ---